psholtz/iOS/MapDemo/README.md

 * Using callouts on map annotations.
 * Using custom images on map annotations.

-Look in the MapDragAndDropDemo for sample code on how to use draggable map annotations.
+Look in the MapDraggableDemo for sample code on how to use draggable map annotations.

 [![](http://farm3.static.flickr.com/2116/5716642267_a1d260c3ab.jpg)](http://farm3.static.flickr.com/2116/5716642267_a1d260c3ab.jpg) [![](http://farm3.static.flickr.com/2598/5717207280_ab25049991.jpg)](http://farm3.static.flickr.com/2598/5717207280_ab25049991.jpg)

-Test..